riscv-boom/riscv-boom/docs/sections/intro-overview/riscv-isa.rst

     * This allows decode and rename to proceed in parallel.

+More information about the RISC-V ISA can be found at http://riscv.org.

-BOOM (currently) does not implement the proposed “V" vector extension.
+..
+[1] Currently, BOOM does not implement the proposed “V" vector extension.